kagiko/vaultwarden-wiki/Running-with-systemd-docker.md

 ## Running the service

 After the above installation and configuration is complete, reload systemd using `sudo systemctl daemon-reload`.
-Then, start the Bitwarden service using `sudo systemctl start bitwarden`.
+Then, start the Vaultwarden service using `sudo systemctl start vaultwarden`.

-To have the service start with the system, use `sudo systemctl enable bitwarden`.
+To have the service start with the system, use `sudo systemctl enable vaultwarden`.

-Verify that the container has started using `systemctl status bitwarden`.
+Verify that the container has started using `systemctl status vaultwarden`.

 If you are getting the `json: cannot unmarshal object into Go value of type string` error when starting the service, you should compile the systemd-docker binary yourself using a recent version of Go, see [this issue](https://github.com/ibuildthecloud/systemd-docker/issues/50).